supreethr23/microsoft_repo/Hands-on-Lab/module-1.md

 In this HOL, you will learn how to use Azure Migrate service to assess the on-premises environment and migrate the servers to Azure.
 This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, using the Azure Migrate dependency visualization, right-sizing of on-premises resources and finally migrating the servers to Azure with Azure Migrate resource which provide provides a simplified migration, modernization, and optimization service for Azure.

+## Exercise 1: Create and Setup Azure Migrate Project and Appliance
-### Lab Objectives
+### Exercise Objectives
 In this exercise, you will complete the following tasks:
-   - Exercise 1: Create and Setup Azure Migrate Project and Appliance
+   - Task 1: Setup Migrate Project
-   - Exercise 2: Discover and Assess On-premises Workloads to set up your environment on Azure to Migrate Servers

-## Exercise 1: Create and Setup Azure Migrate Project and Appliance

 In this exercise, you will create an Azure Migrate project and deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
 This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs, and returns that data to your Azure Migrate project.